-I have had the privilege of guiding people with blindness in harsh winter conditions, in demanding trekking and ascending the summits of various mountain ranges, this knowledge is eager to be shared so that inclusion in the mountain reaches more and more people can challenge themselves and also find peace, in the mountains.
+I have had the privilege of guiding people with blindness through harsh winter conditions, on demanding trekking routes and whilst ascending the summits of numerous mountain ranges.
+And, I am eager to share my knowledge and experience so that more and more people can challenge themselves and also find peace, in the mountains.

 Where should I pitch the tent?
 How can I find water?
 What equipment is appropriate in each specific environment?
 How do I protect myself from the elements?
 What food should I carry?
 The answers to such questions rely on experience and knowledge, of the most demanding conditions and environments.